denravonska/Gridcoin-Research/contrib/Gridcoin-DPOR/README.md

 ## Improvements
 - Code has been stripped back from what is in the original .NET repo.
 - The remote xml files are only downloaded if they have been changed putting less load on the BOINC project servers.
-- The data is now stored in a SQLite database instead of flat files so that the Qt UI can access it.
+- The data is now stored in a SQLite database instead of flat files.

 ## Commands available
 Assuming you have installed .NET Core on your platform and built the source code you should be able to run the following commands at the command prompt or terminal.